lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 009.md

 A couple of farm animals have also gone missing alongside the humans.

 Every night, since a week, drums can be heard in the distance.

+After 45 minutes we arrive at the farmstead.
 # Loot: